johnrsibert/JonzPandemic/index.md

 people, a range of one order of magnitude.
 The vertical red line represents the fifth percentile of the distribution.
 Prevalence estimates in places to the left of the red line is lower than estimates in 95% of all other places.
-In other works, places to the left of the red line are doing much better than the majority of other places.
+In other words, places to the left of the red line are doing much better than the majority of other places.
 In early May of 2021, the lowest numbers of cases per 1000 people are in Orange County CA (OrCA), Vancouver Island BC